 Note: This issue does not apply if using .imgPTN images made from a Windows install ISO using MakePartImage - these images can be successfully run from within a VM.

-To use E2B to install Windows Vista/7/8 in a VM from an ISO file, you will need to run LOADISO.CMD manually as follows:
+If WIMBOOT is not used by E2B, then to use E2B to install Windows Vista/7/8 manually in a VM from an ISO file, you will need to run LOADISO.CMD manually as follows:

 1. Run the VM and boot to E2B